 Reasons for which you do not have to wear a face mask include medical reasons, for children under 12 years of age and those who have a professional reason not to such as teachers.
-However, you will still be expected to carry your face mask at all times to wear when you can.
+However, you will still be expected to carry your face mask at all times.

 You can also remove your face mask if you are communicating with a person who is hearing impaired, where the ability to see the mouth is essential for communication.
 You should maintain physical distancing of 1.5 metres during these interactions and if you need to cough or sneeze, do so into a tissue or your elbow.
 Resources and messaging that can be printed and carried by people who are Deaf or hard of hearing can be found at Deaf Victoria.

 For more information, advice and a guide to making your own cloth mask, visit the Victorian Department of Health's types of face masks.
 There are also a number of factsheets available in Easy English and FAQs for people with disability and their support workers which explain when a face mask is required.